Australia flags tough new data protection laws this year

 The data included passport, driver’s license and national health care identification numbers which could be used for identity theft and fraud.

-Authorities are critical of Optus’s initial failure to disclose that Medicare numbers were among the stolen data.
-That became apparent on Tuesday when the hacker dumped the records of 10,000 customers on the dark web — six days after Optus discovered the cyberattack.
+Authorities are critical of Optus’ initial failure to disclose that Medicare numbers were among the stolen data.
+That became apparent Tuesday when the hacker dumped the records of 10,000 customers on the dark web — six days after Optus discovered the cyberattack.

 The urgent legislative response is separate from a broader review of the Privacy Act that began three years ago.
 The law was passed in 1988 and critics argue it badly needs to be adapted to the digital age.